-8- FINANCIAL ASSETS AT FAIR VALUE THROUGH PROFIT OR LOSS
+8. FINANCIAL ASSETS AT FAIR VALUE THROUGH PROFIT OR LOSS

-Financial assets at fair value through profit or loss represents investments in equity securities which are measured at fair value.
-The fair value is determined by reference to the stock exchange, i.e.; Tadawul quoted closing prices or net asset valuation as at the end of the reporting period, in case of investment in units of mutual funds.
+Financial assets at fair value through profit or loss comprise of quoted marketable securities and are measured at fair value.
+The fair value is determined by reference to the stock exchange i.e.; Tadawul quoted closing prices.